spo587/github-highlights/README.md

 [https://github.com/spo587/connect_four](https://github.com/spo587/connect_four)

 # Set Game Website
-This [website](https://dl.dropboxusercontent.com/u/95890750/set/set.html) allows you to play the best game ever, set, and time yourself.
-It detects "dead" boards (with no sets) automatically, and displays a hint if the user mistakenly asks for more cards.
+This [website](https://fierce-headland-9954.herokuapp.com) allows you to play the best game ever, set, and superset, its neglected cousin, live on the Internet either by yourself or with opponents on opposite ends of the planet.

 [https://github.com/spo587/js_set](https://github.com/spo587/js_set)